 Will It Hurt?

-You may feel some pain at the injection site during the test and soreness for a few days after.
-Some people feel mild discomfort throughout the body, or nausea as the contrast fills the veins.
+There may be some pain at the injection site during the test.
+There may be some soreness for a few days after.
+Some feel flushed or nauseous as contrast fills the veins.

-A normal venography means that the blood flow through the vein is normal.
-An abnormal venography means that there is something blocking blood flow through the vein.
-Based on the results, your doctor will discuss further studies or treatment.
+A normal venography means blood flow through the vein is normal.
+An abnormal venography means something is blocking blood flow through the vein.
+Based on the results, your doctor may talk about more tests or treatment.

 Call Your Doctor